AllThingsSmitty/css-protips/README.md

 }
 ```

-Use max-height to implement CSS-only sliders with overflow hidden and you can animate to "auto" height!
+You can animate to "auto" height!

 ### Inherit `box-sizing`